- TABLE OF CONTENTS

 - Land previously used for industrial or commercial purposes, but are now available for re-use.

 Commercial real estate is an excellent investment if you have access to much capital, have some spare time, and you have experienced people on your team to help you navigate the complexity of these deals.
-Yes, the risks are higher with commercial properties, but so is the potential payoff.
+Yes, the risks are higher with commercial properties, but so are the potential payoff.
 This article gave you a complete understanding of COMMERCIAL REAL ESTATE, so start making investments in CRE.

 For more blogs about real estate, interior design and construction, please visit https://www.landster.pk/blog/